Monte Carlo Variance Reduction Research & Code Developing & Nuclear Engineering

 CASTOR-V/21 spent fuel cask

-The following load of the CASTOR-V/21 fuel cask [1] is considered below:
+The following asymmetrical load of the CASTOR-V/21 fuel cask [1] is considered below:

 - 10 spent $15 \times 15$ PWR fuel assemblies of 3.11 wt.% initial enrichment, 35.7 GWd/MTU burn-up, and 46 months cooling time;